matt-platts/perl-stl/README.md

 Perl Simple Templating Language Implementation

-Simple Template Language (stl) is purposely *almost* the simplest template language there can be whilst having some real world practical use just above straight up inserting of values into tags.
+Simple Template Language (stl) is purposely *almost* the simplest template language there can be whilst having some real world practical use just above the straight up inserting of values into tags.
 It is designed to save the effort of writing classes purely to template data with very minimal processing such as very few basic 'if' statements.
 It is NOT designed to excuse you from writing code where you should do.
 If this doesn't do what you want it to do, you should probably be writing some code instead.